Guardians vs. Red Sox MLB Betting Odds, Trends & Prediction

-Tanner Bibee will oppose Garrett Whitlock in Tuesday night’s pitching matchup at Fenway Park.
-With the Red Sox listed as home favorite and the total sitting at 8.5 runs, what’s the smart bet tonight from Boston?
+Ben Lively will oppose Tanner Houck in Wednesday night’s pitching matchup at Fenway Park.
+With the Red Sox listed as home favorite and the total sitting at 8.5 runs, what’s the best bet tonight for the series finale?

 Game Matchup & Betting Odds